 L'Arc de Triomphe – The Largest Napoleonic Arch In Paris

-Let's start with a Paris Insiders tip — one of the most pleasing views of Paris is to be had from the top of L'Arc de Triomphe.
+One of our favorite views of Paris is to be had from the top of L'Arc de Triomphe.
 Commissioned by Napoleon in 1806, L'Arc is only 50 meters tall yet is still one of the most recognizable monuments in the world.
 This commemoration of Napoleon's victory at Austerlitz is located at the western end of Champs-Elysées in the center of Place Charles de Gaulle, from which twelve streets form the shape of a star and give the site its more common Parisian name, l'Étoile.

 line